jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In Nature, there are continual adaptations of existing lifeforms, and then sometimes entirely new lifeforms.
 In Techvolution, this is the difference between upgraded technology and an entirely new tool.

 Upgrading a technology, such as going from sedans to SUVs, VHS to DVD's is a small change.
 While each product is different technologically, they still do the same job.
 While DVDs are better than VHS tapes, a person still needs to rent movies from Blockbuster.
-Someone steering an SUV has a nicer ride than a sedan, but is still driving on the same traffic filled road.
+Someone steering an SUV has a nicer ride than a sedan, but they're still driving on the same traffic-filled road.
 These users may have more style and features, but all things considered, they have the same powers and are thus identical cyborgs.
 The point is, a brand new technology doesn't start a political battle.
 The Death Star isn't fired up, so to speak.

 But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and Wi-Fi, a protagonist can unlock a new tool like smartphones.
 New tools solve problems in a new way.